Eventing schoolmaster left on road – dead

 - If traveling Interstate (ie, across state lines), do they have an active U.S. DOT number?
 MC Number?

 - What amount of commercial liability insurance does the company carry?

 - Does the driver have a CDL (Class A or B)?

 - What kind of rig do they haul horses in?
-Last time inspected?
+Last inspection date?
 How tall?
 Stall width?

-- What is driver’s horse experience and horse shipping experience?
+- What is the driver’s horse experience and horse shipping experience?
 Safety record?

 - How often do they stop to check horses?
 Do they overnight?
 Where?

 - Request a copy of the contract and ask questions regarding payment details.